ember-learn/guides-source/guides/release/templates/input-components.md

-You can also use the [`<Input>`](https://api.emberjs.com/ember/3.11/classes/Ember.Templates.helpers/methods/if?anchor=input) helper to create a checkbox by setting its `type`:
+You can also use the [`<Input>`](https://api.emberjs.com/ember/3.11/classes/Ember.Templates.helpers/methods/if?anchor=input) component to create a checkbox by setting its `type`:

 ```handlebars
 <label for="admin-checkbox">Is Admin?</label>